 Attention Property Owners: Your home or business may be located in an historic district.
 Please check with the Planning and Zoning Division Office before beginning any additions, remodeling or any exterior changes to any structures on your property (this includes fences and accessory buildings).
 If you are in an historic district you will need approval from the Heritage Preservation Commission before you can apply for a Certificate of Occupancy and/or a Building Permit.

-Please see the "Procedures for Application of a Certificate of Appropriateness" located in the box to the right.
+Please see the "Procedures for Application of a Certificate of Appropriateness" located on the right side of the page under “Historic Preservation.”
 These procedures will spell out the process for applying for the Certificate of Appropriateness.
-If you have any questions, please feel free to contact the Planning and Zoning Division office.
+If you have any questions, please feel free to contact the Planning and Zoning Division office at (318) 329-2430.

 You can submit your application and fee ($75.00) to the Planning and Zoning Division office.